-There are a number of other national manufacturers competing for a significant share of the manufactured housing market in the United States, including Clayton Homes, Inc. and Skyline Champion Corporation, which may possess greater financial, manufacturing, distribution and marketing resources than us.
+There are a number of other national manufacturers competing for a significant share of the manufactured housing market in the United States, including Clayton Homes, Inc. and Champion Corporation, which may possess greater financial, manufacturing, distribution and marketing resources than us.

 There are significant competitors to CountryPlace in the markets served.
-These competitors include national, regional and local banks, mortgage banks and independent finance companies such as: 21st Mortgage Corporation, an affiliate of Clayton Homes, Inc. and Berkshire Hathaway, Inc.; Triad Financial Services, Inc.; and Cascade Financial Services.
-Certain of these competitors are larger than CountryPlace and have access to substantially more capital.
+These competitors include national, regional and local banks, mortgage banks and independent finance companies such as: 21st Mortgage Corporation, an affiliate of Clayton Homes, Inc. and Berkshire Hathaway, Inc.; Vanderbilt Mortgage and Finance Inc.; and Triad Financial Services, Inc an affiliate of Champions Homes, Inc. Certain of these competitors are larger than CountryPlace and have access to substantially more capital.
 CountryPlace remains competitive in breadth of loan product offerings, interest rates, customer service and loan servicing capabilities.